DavidArno/spritesheet-to-python/README.md

 `v` - vertical blank line control.
 If a non-black pixel, then a blank (all black) line is expected between each row of sprites
 `b` - horizontal blank line control.
 If a non-black pixel, then a blank (all black) line is expected between each sprite within a row

-`c` - control pixel colour.
-If black, then there is no specific colour specified for control pixels.
-If not black, then all control pixels must be of that colour.
-If `hhh` is black and therefore the sprites are of variable heights, this colour must be specified and that colour must only be used for control pixels to avoid confusing a pixel within a sprite with a control pixel.
+`c` - strict mode pixel.
+If black, then there is no specific colour specified for control pixels and blank lines between sprites and rows - if enabled - are simply ignored.
+If not black, then all control pixels must be of this colour and all blank lines must contain just black pixels.
+The utility will report an error if this isn't the case.
+This adds an extra check that the utility is correctly processing the spritesheet.